Justin8428/lsp2mqtt/README.md

  - Clone this repo and edit `config.yaml` to match your configuration
  - Run `main.py`

+If on debian, may need to install `python3-paho-mqtt`, i.e. the paho-mqtt package for python

 ## `config.yaml` setup
  - Under `mqtt_broker:`, put the IP address and credentials for your MQTT broker
  - Under `light_ids:`, put the light IDs that you have paired with via `lampify setup` and that you have added to HA.